marcschuler/BeeBot-Server/README.md

     spring.data.mongodb.database=<database>
     spring.data.mongodb.username=<username>
     spring.data.mongodb.password=<password>

+## Client
+The client is available at https://beebot.karlthebee.de

 ## Login
 At first startup the server will generate a (SECRET) login token.
 The token will be saved on file "token.txt" and on